-Chinese researchers just confirmed that patients can transmit the coronavirus without showing symptoms.
+Chinese researchers confirmed that patients can transmit the coronavirus without showing symptoms.
 A woman passed it to 5 relatives.

 - Reuters/Thomas Peter

-The 20-year-old woman in the new case study lives in Wuhan – the city where the outbreak started – but traveled to Anyang on January 10.
+The 20-year-old woman in the recent case study lives in Wuhan – the city where the outbreak started – but traveled to Anyang on January 10.
 Three days later, she went with five family members to visit a sick patient (who did not have the coronavirus) at the Anyang District Hospital.

 On January 17, one of the woman’s family members came down with a fever and sore throat.
 The following week, the other four relatives developed a fever and respiratory symptoms.
 Those relatives were admitted to the Fifth People’s Hospital on January 26.